Satellite Wales 2018

 Other voices, rural places, global stories

-Wales will be hosting an IETM event for the second time in 20 years.
-On this occasion, we will be deepening some of the conversations started in Brussels and Porto around the theme of working outside of the big centres and in rural areas.
-A subject which resonates strongly with Wales considering we only have 6 official cities, the rest being considered rural; a bilingual country full of contrasts mixing stunning landscapes, coast line and wilderness, post industrial areas, strong farming communities and a vibrant art scene.
+Our Satellite meeting in Llandudno, north Wales, was the occasion to deepen some of the conversations started in Brussels and Porto around the theme of working outside of the big centres and in rural areas.
+A subject which resonates strongly with Wales considering they only have 6 official cities, the rest being considered rural; a bilingual country full of contrasts mixing stunning landscapes, coast line and wilderness, post industrial areas, strong farming communities and a vibrant art scene.

-During this encounter we will be exploring the plurality of the concepts of rural, identity, territory, and culture, talk around case studies of inspiring and ground breaking projects, bring together people from different perspectives such as arts, heritage, conservation, research, economics.
+During this encounter we explored the plurality of the concepts of rural, identity, territory, and culture, talk around case studies of inspiring and ground breaking projects, bring together people from different perspectives such as arts, heritage, conservation, research, economics.